Junqo-org/junqo-platform/docs/developer/ci_cd.md

 The production deployment has several differences from the development deployment:

+- All the requests are routed through the Nginx reverse proxy.
 - The back server is running in production mode.
 - The front server is running in production mode.
 - The database volume is set to the docker volume `db_data`.
-- The database adminer is not deployed.
+- The database adminer is available only through a ssh tunnel at `localhost:3000`.

 ### Configuration